Battle of San Juan and Chorrillos: Chorrillos

 Gen. Marcos Maturana, Chilean Chief of Staff, on the battlefield after the Battle of Chorrillos.

 Suarez' Corps reached Chorrillos and attacked the incoming Chilean forces.
 Sotomayor's division, along with Urriola's brigade attacked the town; meanwhile Barcelo marched to Morro Solar in order to take Panizo's position.
 The Peruvians garrisoned in the town, so the Chileans had to fight in every house in order to take it.
 To make this objective easier, the Chileans set Chorrillos on fire.
 Being surrounded, Suarez withdrew to Barranco, part of the Miraflores defensive line.

 Prior to the occupation of Lima there were fires and sackings by demoralized Peruvian soldiers in the towns of Chorrillos and Barranco; as quoted by Charles de Varigny rendía incondicionalmente.
 La soldadesca (peruana) desmoralizada y no desarmada saqueaba la ciudad en la noche del 16, el incendio la alumbraba siniestramente y el espanto reinaba en toda ella.

-The Chinese residents who betrayed their adoptive country and joined forces with Chilean army also fought alongside the Chileans in the battles of San Juan-Chorrillos and Miraflores, and there was also rioting and looting by non-Chinese workers in the coastal cities.
+The Chinese residents who betrayed their adoptive country and joined forces with Chilean army also fought alongside the Chileans in the battles of San Juanand Chorrillos and Miraflores, and there was also rioting and looting by non-Chinese workers in the coastal cities.
 As Heraclio Bonilla has observed; Peruvian oligarchs soon came to fear the popular clashes more than the Chileans, and this was an important reason why they sued for peace.
 [Source: "From chattel slaves to wage slaves: dynamics of labour bargaining in the Americas", by Mary Turner.]

 During the night, Chilean troops entered the town of Chorrillos, and looted the houses, warehouses and Churches.
 Then the troops burned the town and committed abuses against the Peruvian civilians and themselves during these riots.
 Almost 200 Chilean soldiers died as a result of the fighting against their own companions.
 Many civilians were murdered, women were raped, houses and properties were sacked and many foreigners, who had stayed there to protect their houses, were murdered and their properties robbed.
 The members of the Italian fire fighters Brigade, after attempting to put out the fires, were executed by a Chilean firing squad (they are considered heroes in Peru).
 Colonel Andrés Avelino Cáceres requested permission to attack the drunken soldiers in the night and save the remains of the population since, as he claimed, most of Chilean troops had scattered and were mutinied and not obeying their officers.
 Cáceres' plea was not listened by Peruvian President Pierola.